chriswendt/ietf/draft-ietf-stir-passport.md

 There are a number of security considerations for use of the token for avoidance of replay and cut and paste attacks.
 PASSporT tokens should be sent with other application level protocol information (e.g. for SIP an INVITE as defined in [RFC3261]).
 In order to make the token signature unique to a specific origination of personal communications there should be a link between various information provided in the token and information provided by the application level protocol information.
 This uniqueness specified using the following two claims:

 * 'iat' claim should correspond to a date/time the message was originated.
 It should also be within a relative  time that is reasonable for clock drift and transmission time characteristics associated with the application using the PASSporT token.
 Therefore, validation of the token should consider date and time correlation, which could be influenced by signaling protocol specific use and network time differences.
-* 'dest' claim is included to prevent the valid re-use of a previously originated message to send to another destination party
+* 'dest' claim is included to prevent the valid re-use of a previously originated message to send to another destination party.

 **6.2 Solution Considerations**